Saving old trees by pollarding can be done by sawing off the top half of the trunk to lighten the load on the base.

 You can save an old tree.
 It will cost a pretty penny but don’t try doing it yourself; leaving the ground, chainsaw in hand is only for professionals.

-One does need protective clothing and some special tools for harvesting the timber; it's quite dangerous work but you have firewood for many a year.
+One does need protective clothing and some special tools for harvesting the timber; it's quite dangerous work but you will have firewood for many a year.

 - Finnish proverb